USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 ```
 cd $CMAQ_HOME/CCTM/scripts
-bldit.cctm |& tee build.cctm.log
+bldit_cctm.csh |& tee build_cctm.log
 ```

-Although not used for the installation test simulation, the program PROCAN can also be compiled using Bldmake.
 The programs CHEMMECH and CALMAP are also not needed for the test simulation but can be compiled using Makefiles.

 ### Running the CMAQ Installation Test Simulation